decentralized-identity/trustdidweb-v03/spec/specification.md

 active, a resolver **MUST**:

-1. When processing each [[ref: DID log entry]], after verifying a DIDDoc, add an optional array of `nextKeys` from the parameters into an array of hash strings.
+1. When processing each [[ref: DID log entry]], after verifying a DIDDoc, add an optional array of `nextKeyHashes` from the parameters into an array of hash strings.
-   1. The collection of the `nextKeys` from the current entry must occur after the processing and verification of that entries` DIDDoc version so that a new key and its pre-rotation hash cannot be added in the same entry.
+   1. The collection of the `nextKeyHashes` from the current entry must occur after the processing and verification of that entries` DIDDoc version so that a new key and its pre-rotation hash cannot be added in the same entry.
 2. For all DIDDoc versions after versionId 1, if there is an `updateKeys` item, verify that it contains a list of [[spec DID KEY]] DIDs, and for each: